-- 2 tbsp champagne vinegar
+- 2 tablespoons champagne vinegar

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-- 1/2 tsp pepper
+- 1/2 teaspoon pepper

-- 2 - 4 tbsp water
+- 2 - 4 tablespoons water

-Soak the skewers in water for 30 minutes.
+- Soak the skewers in water for 30 minutes.
 Preheat the grill with a section for indirect medium heat and a section for direct medium heat.*

 Prep the Steaks

-Portion the filet mignon into four 6 ounce steaks.
+- Portion the filet mignon into four 6 ounce steaks.
 Season each steak with salt and pepper then rub with olive oil.
 Set aside.

 Prep the Onions

-Skewer the onion slices using two parallel skewers to hold all the layers together.
+- Skewer the onion slices using two parallel skewers to hold all the layers together.
 Make sure one skewer pierces the center section so that it doesn't fall out.

-Rub all slices with olive oil and salt.
+- Rub all slices with olive oil and salt.
 Set aside.

 Prep the Sauce

-Blend on high until the sauce is bright green and resembles a pesto or chimichurri style sauce.
+- Blend on high until the sauce is bright green and resembles a pesto or chimichurri style sauce.

-Grill steak and onions for 7 minutes, then flip.
+- Grill steak and onions for 7 minutes, then flip.
 Continue to cook the onion another 7 minutes - 10 minutes or until they are tender and golden brown.

-Check the internal temperature of the steak.
-Continue to cook the steak until the internal temperature reaches 110 degrees, then remove the steak to a clean plate.
+- Continue to cook the steak until the internal temperature reaches 110 degrees, then remove the steak to a clean plate.
 Turn that section of the grill to medium high and allow it 5 minutes to heat.

-Sear all sides of the steak over direct medium high heat for about 60 seconds per side.
+- Sear all sides of the steak over direct medium high heat for about 60 seconds per side.
 Check for an internal temperature of 125 degrees and allow it to rest 5 minutes before serving.